Jackyjjc/p2p-monopoly-money/ARCHITECTURE.md

 - Typically triggered in `TransactionModal`.
 - The flow:
   1. User fills out form → local validation (non-negative amount, etc.).
-  2. “Send” → call `GameService.requestTransaction(...)`.
+  2. "Send" → dispatch an ADD_TRANSACTION action.
-  3. If user is admin, it directly applies the transaction and dispatches.
+  3. If user is admin, the GameStateReducer directly processes the transaction.
-     If user is not admin, it sends a message to admin via `PeerService`.
+     If user is not admin, GameContext sends the action to admin via `PeerService`.

 ### 3.3 **Broadcasting State Changes**
 - When the admin changes the game configuration or processes a transaction, it updates the `GameState` locally (dispatch).
-- Then, the updated state is broadcast to all connected peers.
+- Then, GameContext broadcasts the updated state to all connected peers via PeerService.
 - Peers receive the new state (via `PeerService` listener) and dispatch a `SYNC_STATE` action to merge it.

 ---